 Roughly 444,000 workers filed for jobless aid in the week ending of May 15.
 This is a decrease of 34,000 from the previous week and the lowest level since March 14, 2020.
 In mid-March, initial unemployment claims were 256,000 in a week.
 While the initial claims remain higher the pre-pandemic levels, there is reason for optimism.

 The number of Americans applying for unemployment has continually declined each week, according to the Department of Labor.
-This consistent decline is a sign of curbing layoffs as the U.S. economy heals from the devastation brought on by the.
+This consistent decline is a sign of curbing layoffs as the U.S. economy heals from the devastation brought on by the coronavirus pandemic.

 Before celebrating a return to normal, unemployment claims are still at high levels.
 Last week, another 95,000 people filed for Pandemic Unemployment Assistance, a federal program for self-employed and gig workers.
 These claims remain at much higher levels than before the pandemic.
 Self-employed and gig workers’ unemployment assistance applications are nearly double pre-pandemic levels.